ioggstream/request-signing/draft-richanna-http-message-signatures.md

 As mentioned earlier, HTTP explicitly permits and in some cases requires implementations to transform messages in a variety of ways.
 Implementations are required to tolerate many of these transformations.
 What follows is a non-normative and non-exhaustive list of transformations that may occur under HTTP, provided as context:

+- Re-ordering of header fields with different header field names ([HTTP], Section 3.2.2).
+- Combination of header fields with the same field name ([HTTP], Section 3.2.2).
+- Removal of header fields listed in the Connection header field ([HTTP], Section 6.1).
+- Addition of header fields that indicate control options ([HTTP], Section 6.1).
+- Addition or removal of a transfer coding ([HTTP], Section 5.7.2).
+- Addition of header fields such as Via ([HTTP], Section 5.7.1) and Forwarded ([RFC7239], Section 4).

 ## Safe Transformations